0xAX/asm/content/asm_4.md

 # Data manipulation

-Building simple examples in the previous chapters, we have understood that a basic assembly program consists basically from two things:
+In the previous chapters, we built a few simple examples and figured out that a basic assembly program consists of just two main things:

 - Instructions
 - Operands

-We know that there many types of instructions:
+We also learned that there are different types of instructions, like:

 - Data transfer instructions
 - Binary arithmetic instructions
 - Logical instructions
 - Control transfer instruction
 - String instructions
-- Other instructions like I/O instructions, flag control instructions, bits instructions.

-Some of them we have seen in the previous chapters already.
-In this chapter we will learn more details about them.
+- And others, like I/O, flag control, and bit manipulation instructions

+We’ve already seen some of them in action, but in this chapter, we’re going to dive a little deeper into how they work — especially when it comes to working with data.

 ## Data transfer instructions

-As you may guess based on the name, the data transfer instructions used to move data between memory and general-purpose registers.
-One of the most used and well know to us instruction is `mov`.
-We use it to move data between general-purpose registers, to move an immediate value to a general-purpose register, and to move data between memory and general purpose registers.
+Data transfer instructions are used to move data between memory and general-purpose registers.
+One of the most commonly used and familiar instructions is `mov`.
+We use it to:

+- Move data between general-purpose registers
+- Move an immediate value to a general-purpose register
+- Move data between memory and general-purpose registers

 The first two cases are simple.
-We just specify two general purpose registers which we want to use to move data.
-For example to copy value of the `rcx` register to `rax` we can with:
+We just specify two general-purpose registers we want to use to move data.
+For example, to copy the value of the `rcx` register into `rax`, we can use:

 ```assembly
 mov rax, rcx
 ```

-Or to put value `5` to the `rax` register:
+To put value `5` into the `rax` register, we use:

 ```assembly
 mov rax, 5
 ```

-To move data between general-purpose registers and memory we should use special syntax using square brackets.
-For example to put the value of the `rax` register into memory address specified by the `rcx` register:
+To move data between general-purpose registers and memory, we should use a special syntax with square brackets.
+For example, to store the value of the `rax` register into the memory address specified by the `rcx` register:

 ```assembly
 mov [rcx], rax
 ```

-In addition there are extended instructions that can be useful when you need to smaller values into larger registers.
+In addition, extended instructions can be useful when you need to move smaller values into larger registers.
 These instructions are `movsx` and `movzx`.
-The purpose of these instructions should be clear if you ask yourself a question - when I move an 8-bit or 16-bit value into a 32- or 64-bit register, what should happen to the unused upper bits?
-The `movzx` instruction fills upper bits with `0` and the `movsx` instruction copies the sign bit to upper bits.
+The purpose of these instructions should be clear if you ask yourself a question: when I move an 8-bit or 16-bit value into a 32- or 64-bit register, what should happen to the unused upper bits?
+The `movzx` instruction fills the upper bits with `0`, and the `movsx` instruction copies the sign bit to the upper bits.

 Besides these instructions to move data from one place to another, there are conditional move instructions:

-- `cmove` and `cmovne` - Move if the previous comparison operation found that operands are equal (or not).
+- `cmove` and `cmovne` - Move if the previous comparison operation found that the operands are equal (or not).
-- `cmovz` and `cmovnz` - Move if the previous comparison operation found that result is zero (or not).
+- `cmovz` and `cmovnz` - Move if the previous comparison operation found that the result is zero (or not).
-- `cmovc` and `cmovnc` - Move if the previous comparison operation set (or not) the [carry flag](https://en.wikipedia.org/wiki/Carry_flag).
+- `cmovc` and `cmovnc` - Move if the previous comparison operation set the [carry flag](https://en.wikipedia.org/wiki/Carry_flag) (or not).
-- And other instructions.
-If you want to have more information about them, you can find them in the [5.1.1 Data Transfer Instructions chapter of Intel manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).
+- For more information about these and other instructions, read the [5.1.1 Data Transfer Instructions chapter of the Intel manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html).

-For example, the following code will move the value of the `rdx` to the `rax` if the are not equal:
+For example, the following code moves the value of the `rdx` register to `rax` if they are not equal:

 ```assembly
 cmp rax, rdx